Sheet resistance: Units

 Sheet resistance is a special case of resistivity for a uniform sheet thickness.
 Commonly, resistivity (also known as bulk resistivity, specific electrical resistivity, or volume resistivity) is in units of Ω·m, which is more completely stated in units of Ω·m^{2}/m (Ω·area/length).
-When divided by the sheet thickness (m), the units are Ω·m·(m/m)/m = Ω. The term "(m/m)" cancels, but represents a special "square" situation yielding an answer in ohms.
+When divided by the sheet thickness (m), the units are Ω·m·(m/m)/m = Ω. The term "(m/m)" cancels, but represents a special "square" situation yielding an answer in Ω/sq.
 An alternative, common unit is "ohms square" (denoted "$\Omega\Box$") or "ohms per square" (denoted "Ω/sq" or "$\Omega/\Box$"), which is dimensionally equal to an ohm, but is exclusively used for sheet resistance.
 This is an advantage, because sheet resistance of 1 Ω could be taken out of context and misinterpreted as bulk resistance of 1 ohm, whereas sheet resistance of 1 Ω/sq cannot thus be misinterpreted.

 The reason for the name "ohms per square" is that a square sheet with sheet resistance 10 ohm/square has an actual resistance of 10 ohm, regardless of the size of the square.
 (For a square, $L = W$, so $R_\text{s} = R$.)
 The unit can be thought of as, loosely, "ohms · aspect ratio".
 Example: A 3-unit long by 1-unit wide (aspect ratio = 3) sheet made of material having a sheet resistance of 21 Ω/sq would measure 63 Ω (since it is composed of three 1-unit by 1-unit squares), if the 1-unit edges were attached to an ohmmeter that made contact entirely over each edge.